PAST ISCF NEWS FOR

 Winner by referee stoppage :24 seconds of round 1 Brandon Jennies.

-6. MIDDLEWEIGHT
+6. ISCF MIDDLEWEIGHT

 Francisco Conales (Team Inferno, 184) vs Alex Duncan (Kung Fu Athletic Academy, 171)